nmorton13/bitcoin_menu_bar/README.md

 ## Installation

 1. Download `BitcoinBar-1.0.0.zip` from the [Releases](https://github.com/nmorton13/bitcoin_menu_bar/releases) page
-2. Unzip and drag `BitcoinBar.app` to your Applications folder
+2. Unzip and drag `BitcoinBar.app` to Applications (recommended) or run it from a folder of your choice
-3. Right-click the app and select "Open" (first time only)
+3. Double-click to launch (notarized build)
 4. The Bitcoin symbol (₿) will appear in your menu bar

 ## Building from Source